King James (play): Critical reception

 A number of reviewers comment on the balance between the play's deep dive into basketball and its portrayal of friendship between sports fans.
 In his Chicago Sun-Times review, Steven Oxman wrote that the play has "brisk and witty dialogue" but that some attendees might expect more "thematic darkness or sociopolitical-aesthetic-spiritual contemplation," given Joseph's earlier plays.
 Joey Morona suggested that the assumed level of basketball know-how may be overly esoteric for those who are not Cleveland sports fans.
 Chris Jones of the Chicago Tribune emphasized that the play is essentially about friendship, saying that it "tells a very moving, accessible and openhearted story of two friends."
 He also suggested that the audience's hunger for more basketball content might be met "in future drafts by amping up the LeBron and other NBA content."

 Barbara Vitello of the Daily Herald stressed the primacy that communication and friendship have in the dramatic arc of the piece.
 Nancy Bishop described it in Third Coast Review as "a buddy play in the best sense of that term" and suggests that people unfamiliar with the arcana of basketball might want to "get educated with a lot of basketball" before going.
 Bishop, Vitello, and Oxman all praised the enhancement of the music between scenes by DJ Khloe Janel.
 Sheri Flanders of the Chicago Reader noted the costume design by Samantha C. Jones as well as Todd Rosenthal's highly detailed scenic design.

 Awards

 King James was nominated for the 2024 Outer Critics Circle Award for Outstanding New Off-Broadway Play.

-The Silicon Valley production won five Bay Area Threatre Critics Circle awards for 2024 (all in the "in a house with more than 300 seats" category): Best Entire Production - Bay Area, Best Entire Production - South Bay, Best Principal Performance - Comedy to each of Kenny Scott and Jordan Lane Shappell, and Best Stage Direction, as well as three additional nominations for Sound Design, Set Design, and Lighting Design.
+The Silicon Valley production won five Bay Area Theatre Critics Circle awards for 2024 (all in the "in a house with more than 300 seats" category): Best Entire Production - Bay Area, Best Entire Production - South Bay, Best Principal Performance - Comedy to each of Kenny Scott and Jordan Lane Shappell, and Best Stage Direction, as well as three additional nominations for Sound Design, Set Design, and Lighting Design.